sdat2/seager19/README.md

 - In observations it has increased.

-- Their simple linear coupled model agrees with observations.
+- Their simple linear equatorial coupled model agrees with observations when forced with ECMWF reanalysis product.

+- When forced with CMIP5 ensemble relative humidity and wind speed their model can reproduce the bias, highlighting these fields as the mechanism through which it is created.

 ### Citation